 How to Start Documentation for Your TYPO3 Extension¶

-This chapter describes how to create documentation for your extension using local editing and rendering with Docker.
+This page describes how to create documentation for your extension using local editing and rendering with Docker.
 It requires Docker for running the rendering toolchain locally on your computer to check if the documentation is rendered correctly.

-- Method 1: Start Documentation With Extension Builder
+- Method 1: Start Documentation With Extension Builder (extension_builder)

-- Method 2: Start Documentation from Example Manual
+- Method 2: Start Documentation From Example Manual

 Method 1: Start Documentation With Extension Builder¶